 Starting Point: Start from the main parking area for the Reserve.

 Directions: Enter “Meshushim” into Waze and click on “Nahal Meshushim Nature Reserve.”
 The park is a few kilometers from route 888 via an access road.
-There is a park store and WCs by the parking area.
+There is a park store and restrooms by the parking area.

 Admission: This is a site of the Israel Nature and Parks Authority.
 Summer hours are Sunday to Thursday and Saturday 8.00 am to 5.00 pm, Friday and holiday eves 8.00 am to 4.00 pm.
 During the winter the park closes 1 hour earlier.
 Visitors may enter the Pool Trail up to two hours before closing time.
-A brochure is also available in English.
+A brochure is available in English.
 Their telephone number is 04 628-0238.
 Click here for their website.

 Public transport: There is no close public transport.

 Do you find my website interesting and helpful?

 Then you are sure to love my two new books "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools" and "The Struggle for Utopia - A History of Jewish, Christian and Islamic Messianism".
 Both books are available on Amazon and in Jerusalem bookstores.
 Click on each of the titles for information, reviews and purchase information.

 The hexagons of the Meshushim Pool and surrounding flora

 The Meshushim Stream is the longest stream in the Golan Heights.
 It starts from springs at the foot of Mount Avital and flows 35 Km to Lake Kinneret.
 Its tributaries are the Katzrin Stream and Zavitan Stream.
 It has flowing water all year round.
 There are no reservoirs in its path and the amount of water flowing into Lake Kinneret during the winter can be considerable.